 Fawcett’s ingrained fortitude appears to have stood her in excellent stead during the examination period.
 She declined the chance to get away from her college for the last few days before the papers began, on the ground that it might disturb her routine.
 When asked if she wished the ordeal were over, she answered that in no circumstances would she want to wish away three weeks of her life.
 Although depressed by her first encounter with a tripos paper, on which she could answer only three problems and “try at 6 or 7″ more, she recovered her spirits when she discovered than none of the other candidates she knew had completed a single answer.
 By the end of May 1890, expectations were high at Newnham that Fawcett had done better than any other candidate the college had ever entered in the math exams.
 It remained far from certain, though, how Newnham’s women would rank against the men.

 G.F.
 Browne, the secretary of the Cambridge exam board, was also concerned—because he feared that the women entered in the 1890 math exams might be so far below par that they would disgrace themselves.
-He worried that one might even place last, a position known at Cambridge as “the Wooden Spoon.”
+He worried that one might even place last among those who actually passed, a position known at Cambridge as “the Wooden Spoon.”
 Late on the evening of June 6, the day before the results were to be announced, Browne received a visit from the senior examiner, W. Rouse Ball, who confided that he had come to discuss “an unforeseen situation” concerning the women’s rankings.
 Notes Siklos, citing Browne’s own account:

 After a moment’s thought, I said: ‘Do you mean one of them is the Wooden Spoon?’